 © 2013-2019 by Zack Smith.
 All rights reserved.

-Object-oriented programming languages (OOPLs) became dominant a few decades ago alongside procedural languages such as C and Pascal.
-With these OO languages came fundamental burdens and complexities that are not necessarily desired in every project, which is why some projects like the Linux kernel are still coded in C, and non-OO languages are still being invented.
+With the benefits of object-oriented languages came burdens and complexities that are not necessarily welcome in every project, which is why some projects are still coded in procedural programming languages.
+A famous example is the Linux kernel which is written in C. Non-object-oriented languages such as Go are still being invented.

-C++ code can be an illegible tangle of derived classes and nested templates,
+C++ code can quickly become an illegible, unintelligible tangle of inherited classes and nested templates,

-Due to the problems arising from certain object-oriented languages, it may be preferable for a programmer to use a non-OOP language such as C or Go or even assembly language, but augment it to use object-oriented principles, namely:
+Due to the problems arising from certain object-oriented languages, it may be preferable for a programmer to use a non-OOP language such as C or even assembly language, but to augment it to support object-oriented principles, namely:

 - Encapsulation: in C this is done by putting member variables and method pointers inside a